Kilauea Summit to Shore Tour from Kona

 Prices shown apply to Sunday, 30 November 2025 at 9:00 AM.

-Shared Kilauea Summit to Shore Tour Details
+Kilauea Summit to Shore Tour from Kona — Frequently Asked Questions